How to Make a Potential Employer Fall in Love With You

 1. Apply for jobs for which you qualify.

-HR's no hire pile of applications is increasingly made up of people who don't even remotely qualify for the posted position.
+HR's no hire pile or online file of applications is increasingly made up of people who don't even remotely qualify for the posted position.
 These job applications frequently consist of a resume in an envelope.
-Why waste the paper, the stamp and the time?
+Why waste the paper, the stamp, and the time?
 Ditto for an online application or resume.
 It's become increasingly easier to spam a potential employer with unqualified applications.

 Each application or resume gets less than thirty seconds of review time.
 You need to quickly qualify yourself as a potential candidate because the employer doesn't have or take the time to do it for you.